 Setting boundaries for your friends and family is one way to overcome loneliness from over expectation.
 See if your friends and family members are committed to being there for you.
 If they break that promise, maybe you should consider the reasons why.

 Lack of Self-Confidence

-When you are not confident in yourself, you are less likely to go out and make friends.
+A lack of self-confidence may make you feel alone.
+When you’re not confident in yourself, you are less likely to go out and make friends.
 This can lead to loneliness as you stay at home alone all day long or go to work and come home again.
 You can also be insecure about how others feel about you, making it harder to make friends and keep them.

 Building up your self-confidence may be as easy as chatting with people online or on the phone to take away the anxiety of face-to-face.
 Sometimes, this can be done best with strangers because they do not know you and cannot judge you by your reputation.
 Gradually building your self-confidence to video chat and in-person get-togethers will lessen your loneliness.

 Sometimes, the biggest problem causing loneliness is lack of communication, whether active or passive.
 Your family and friends just don’t talk to you in a meaningful way as much.

 Calling a family meeting or one-on-one with your friends can help correct communication gaps and thus decrease loneliness.
 Persistence may be necessary to get the idea through to your family and friends.
 Work hard at communicating with the people around you, and you will feel better by just connecting.